Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/adding-multiple-attributes-with-kramdown.md

     - Markdown
 ---

-If you are using kramdown (the default markdown parser in Jekyll) there are some neat features that aren’t available in standard markdown.
+If you are using kramdown (the default markdown parser in Jekyll), there are some neat features that aren’t available in standard markdown.
 One of these features is *inline attribute lists*, or [IALs](https://kramdown.gettalong.org/syntax.html#inline-attribute-lists).

 ## Block element IALs

 Here’s a basic use of IAL for a paragraph.
-For any block element, you just add the IAL on the next line.
+You just add the IAL on the following line for any block element.

 ```markdown
 This is a paragraph of text.